2026 WAFES Conference

 9.1.
 Attendees must present tickets to enter this event.

 9.2.
 To allow as many Volunteer Attendees as possible to attend this event, only nominated VIPs and Volunteer Associations may bring non-volunteer guests.
 Non-volunteer guests will be charged $175 per ticket.
+This excludes guests of 2026 WAFES Awards finalists for individual and young people award categories who are eligible to bring a non-volunteer guest at no charge.

 10. Photography and filming permission